SOC 2 Complianceguideintermediate

 The buyer psychology matters too.
 Procurement teams are not only checking whether you have a SOC 2 report.
 They are judging whether the report feels credible enough to reduce their own career risk.
 A report from an obscure low-cost firm may be technically valid and still trigger extra security review, especially after recent scrutiny of automated and low-quality audits.

-Pricing benchmarks for 2026
+SOC 2 auditor pricing benchmarks for 2026

 SOC 2 pricing is messy because the audit fee is only one line item.